mannheim-network/spacex-script/README.md

 ### 🛡️How to become a guardian?

 The Guardian node is the initiator of and in charge of the Group, participating in block generation.
-Effective storage of the Member can be clustered on the Guardian to participate in the block generation competition.
-Meantime, the organizers of the Guardian node are accountable for the Group's strategy of receiving meaningful files to improve the Group's overall competitiveness.
+Effective storage of the miner can be clustered on the Guardian to participate in the block generation competition.
+Meantime, the organizers of the Guardians are accountable for the Group's strategy of receiving meaningful files to improve the Group's overall competitiveness.
 Since the Guardian node itself does not store files, support for SGX is not necessary.
-The Guardian node account is connected to block node through the session key.

 For details, please refer to [this page](docs/guardian.md).